Learning from natural experiments

 Natural experiments are a timely topic for another reason.
 With each state determining its own COVID response, there are many possible comparisons between low and high vaccination rates, lockdowns and business-as-usual, and masking or not.
 Comparisons between before and after the implementation of various measures wouldn’t be valid, as the pandemic ebbs and flows for other reasons.
 Also, the emergence of the delta and omicron variants complicates the analysis.
 But it should be possible to make valid comparisons among various jurisdictions.
 It’s worth doing, too, because public officials need to know, say, how effective masking is.
 That way they can make better informed decisions about which measures to take, and when.
 It might also make for more consistent policies.

 It’s very likely that COVID-19 will be with us for a long time, and other viruses will undoubtedly arise.
 We need to learn as much as we can from these natural experiments so we’ll know better what to do next time.
-Careful analysis can help us avoid confirmation bias—that is, the tendency to conclude that the results support what we already believe.
+Careful analysis can help us avoid confirmation bias—that is, the tendency to conclude that the results support what we already believe—and the post hoc fallacy.
 They can also help distinguish between science and magic.

 Natural experiments aren’t new.
 In the 1940s they showed that smoking cigarettes causes lung cancer and other diseases.
 They also demonstrated the importance of physical activity to health and longevity.